GrossTrevor/GatorAVL/README.md

 The insert function calls the InsertHelper() function that recursively moves through the tree and, since the tree is binary, it ignores half of the tree each 􀆟me by comparing the ufids of the current node and the potential next nodes.
-There are no loops and InsertHelper() only calls ShiftLeft() and ShiftRight(), which are of constant 􀆟me complexity.
+There are no loops and InsertHelper() only calls ShiftLeft() and ShiftRight(), which are of constant time complexity.

 Remove(string ufid) – O(n log (n))